 - Opportunities to participate in end-user workshops, annual conference, and other initiatives

 - Opportunity to have research outputs recognised in Life Course Centre publications, such as the website, newsletter, and annual report

 Appointment of LCC Fellows is not an honorary title, but recipients may wish to include their affiliation in email signatures, publications and business cards.
 An appropriate form of affiliation is:

 - Title, First name, Surname, Life Course Centre Fellow

 Selection and application process

-The appointment of LCC Fellows will be based on nominations from Life Course Centre Chief Investigators, Partner Investigators, Associate Investigators, Advisory Committee members and existing LCC Fellows.
+The appointment of LCC Fellows is based on nominations from Life Course Centre Chief Investigators, Partner Investigators, Associate Investigators, Advisory Committee members, and existing LCC Fellows.
 Applications should include a CV and a completed Application Form.
 The application form may be accessed at the LCC Application Form.
-Please complete and email to firstname.lastname@example.org with ‘LCC Fellowship Application’ in the subject line.
+Please complete and email to email@example.com with ‘LCC Fellowship Application’ in the subject line.
 Successful applicants will receive notification within six weeks of receipt of application.